Behind the scenes at a primate lab

 Discussion | Health & Medicine, Science, The Mind

-Join this discussion on why and how rhesus monkeys help answer some important research questions, including how we optimise learning.
+This event highlighted why and how rhesus monkeys help answer some important research questions, including how we optimise learning.
 See how monkeys complete adapted computer-based tasks that assess learning in healthy humans and those who have experienced stroke.
-This event will highlight the latest findings on brain adaptation and learning after injury, with opportunities to ask your questions: funded by the Wellcome Trust.
+Researchers shared some of their latest findings on brain adaptation and learning after injury, with opportunities to ask your questions.
+Funded by the Wellcome Trust.